codeigniter4/shield/docs/references/authentication/tokens.md

 ### Access Token Expiration vs Lifetime

-Expiration and Lifetime are different concepts.
+Expiration and lifetime are two different concepts.
 The lifetime is the maximum time allowed for the token to exist since its last use.
 Token expiration, on the other hand, is a set date in which the Access Token will cease to function.

 ### Login Attempt Logging